oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-02-branches.md

     This option uses only the `<version-constraint>` part from the vers specification.
 It MUST NOT have an URI nor the `<versioning-scheme>` part.
     It is a fallback option and SHOULD NOT be used unless really necessary.

     > The reason for that is, that it is nearly impossible for tools to reliable determine whether a given version is in the range or not.
+    > Also, different tools might come to different results regarding this question.

     Tools MAY support this on best effort basis.